-Fran is a frequent speaker on global labor and employment, ethics and compliance and data privacy issues.
-She has also written several articles on labor and employment and international pension and employee benefits and has contributed to several textbooks and publications.
+Fran also was a Senior Solicitor with the UK law firm Hammonds based in London, UK, and in-house Benefits Counsel with McKinsey & Company, Inc. based in New York.
+Fran is a frequent speaker on global labor and employment, ethics and compliance, and data privacy matters.
+She has written several articles on data privacy, human rights, labor and employment and international pension and employee benefits issues and has contributed to several textbooks and publications.

 Gerlind Wisskirchen specializes in advising international groups, providing added value through analytical expertise as well as precise and strategic recommendations.
 Her endeavors extend beyond simply providing legal advice.
 She and her team are performance-driven and creative and strive to forge workable and strategic client-focused solutions so that businesses can achieve their business objectives.
 Part of this advice is project management, thus understanding the relevant factors, defining the goals, selecting the best methods and tools, and precisely implementing the set objectives.
 Gerlind advises multinational groups with a focus on restructurings, national and international labor and employment law and compliance issues.
 Acting as a strategic advisor to the management or serving as advisory board member, she assists with the development of business plans and strategies from an HR and labor and employment law perspective.
 As an expert for the digitalization of the workplace, she has published the "Artificial Intelligence and Robotics and Their Impact on the Workplace" report for the Global Employment Institute and testified as expert before the German and European parliament.